Katamaze/WHMCS-Action-Hook-Factory/README.md

 For example we managed to [transform WHMCS into a CMS](https://katamaze.com/whmcs/mercury/specifications) like WordPress with full support for [Search Engine Optimization](https://katamaze.com/blog/37/whmcs-seo-ways-to-improve-your-site-ranking-in-2020).
 We've also introduced new [billing concepts](https://katamaze.com/whmcs/billing-extension/specifications) (monthly invoicing, electronic invoicing, credit notes) and [Affiliate Marketing](https://katamaze.com/whmcs/commission-manager/specifications).

 As you can see you can there's no limit to imagination.
-If you're new to WHMCS and Action Hook, please refer to the following articles:
+If you're new to WHMCS and Action Hooks, please refer to the following docs:

 * [Getting Started](https://developers.whmcs.com/hooks/getting-started/)
 * [Hook Index](https://developers.whmcs.com/hooks/hook-index/)